rvl-q/KuberParts/part2/e206/Readme.md

 ```

-Command used to deploy the application(s):
+Command used to deploy the log-output application, (when the exercise namespace is already previously set up):
 ```
-kubectl apply -f manifests/
+kubectl apply -f configmap.yaml kubectl apply -f manifests/
 ```
 logs: